 b.
 1990, Nuremberg, GE

-Presently Ursula is in post-production on her proof-of-concept short film, FOR GEORGE ON HIS 30TH BIRTHDAY, starring esteemed stage & screen actors Michael Esper and Allie Gallerani, as well as developing various feature and TV pilot scripts.
+Currently, Ursula is in post-production on her proof-of-concept short film, FOR GEORGE ON HIS 30TH BIRTHDAY, starring esteemed stage & screen actors Michael Esper (FX's TRUST, A BEAUTIFUL MIND, FRANCES HA) and Allie Gallerani (THE INSTITUTE, AN IRRATIONAL MAN, PROFESSOR MARSTON AND THE WONDER WOMEN), directing projects for hire (including the sci-fi short AVA IN THE END, currently in post-production), and developing various feature and TV pilot scripts.